Last Updated on April 11, 2025 by Admin

 Different Ways of Processing Food

-Techniques like stone grinding for flour, hand churning for butter, and sun-drying for fruits and vegetables are examples of traditional processing.
+- Traditional Processing: Techniques like stone grinding for flour, hand churning for butter, and sun-drying for fruits and vegetables are examples of traditional processing.

-Modern food processing uses sophisticated equipment and techniques to achieve consistent and high-quality products.
+- Modern Processing: Modern food processing uses sophisticated equipment and techniques to achieve consistent and high-quality products.

-Convenience processing caters to the modern lifestyle, providing ready-to-eat or ready-to-cook food products that require minimal preparation.
+- Convenience Processing: Convenience processing caters to the modern lifestyle, providing ready-to-eat or ready-to-cook food products that require minimal preparation.

 Preserving Culinary Heritage Through Food Processing & Preservation